mfulczyk/SideProject/README.md

-# SideProject
+# DogApp
-Sideproject Cirlce Page
+name is WIP